 Members of the LGBTQ+ community often face tremendous barriers when it comes to receiving medical care.
 This even applies when it comes to end-of-life care.

-This intersectional guide helps educate doctors, nurses, and other medical professionals on the intricacies of providing LGBTQ-inclusive hospice and palliative care.
+LGBTQ-Inclusive Hospice and Palliative Care is an intersectional guide that helps educate doctors, nurses, and other medical professionals on the intricacies of providing LGBTQ-inclusive hospice and palliative care.

 Books About Holistic End-Of-Life Care Options